Using the FiftyOne App¶

 Sidebar mode¶

-Each time you load a new dataset or view in the App, the sidebar updates to show statistics for the current collection.
-For large datasets with many samples or fields, this may involve substantial computation.
+Each time you load a new dataset or view in the App, the sidebar will update to show statistics for the current collection based on the sidebar mode:

-: only compute counts and stats for fields whose filter tray is expandedbest
+(default): only compute counts for fields whose filter tray is expandedall

-mode based on the size of the dataset
+mode based on the size of the datasetdisabled

 When the sidebar mode is best